aws-greengrass/aws-greengrass-telemetry-nucleus-emitter/CONTRIBUTING.md

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted']<LINK_TBD>) issues is a great place to start.

 ## Code of Conduct